 First economics philosophy

 In thinking of the name of the discipline which treats of αληθευειν, we can turn towards Aristotle’s τα περι της πρωτης φιλοσοφιας (that is, “the [writings] concerning first philosophy”).
-Of course, the French philosopher Rene Descartes offers a more English-friendly term for this realm of thought; prima philosophia.
+Of course, the French philosopher Rene Descartes offers a more English-friendly term for this realm of thought: prima philosophia.
 And so, following the Latinized expression, we might say that we are here doing prima economics — prime economics.
-However, for ease of translation into English, let us simply name the thinking space of the commercium as first economics.
+However, for ease of translation into English, let us simply name the thinking space of the economic or ecological commercium as first economics.

 *Editor’s note: This reading of metaphysics as first economics is likely to be unfamiliar to the reader.
 For further explication, visit Justin’s YouTube channel, here or here.
 The Medium article here.
 And the first economics Facebook group here or How to Nurture Truth and Authenticity: A Metamodern Economic Reform Proposal on Amazon.com.